 Take an in-depth view of the issues that dominated seventeenth-century England, including civil war, revolution, and regicide

-State Papers Online, 1509-1714: Part III: The Stuarts: James I to Anne, 1603-1714: State Papers Domestic is a collection of English government documents originating primarily from the seventeenth century.
+State Papers Online: State Papers Domestic: Part III: The Stuarts: James I to Anne, 1603–1714, a part of the Gale Primary Sources family, is a collection of English government documents originating primarily from the seventeenth century.
 The Stuarts' internal struggles come to life through a wealth of primary source documents from one of the most compelling and turbulent eras in Britain's social, political, and religious history.
 Among the more than one million pages of manuscripts, researchers will find accounts of the English Civil War, the execution of Charles I, and the invasion of William of Orange.

 - The Coronation of James I (1603)